Christ Walking on the Water

-Christ Walking on the Water (Le Christ marchant sur les flots) is an 1899 French short silent film directed by Georges Méliès.
+Christ Walking on the Water (Le Christ marchant sur les flots) is an 1899 French silent trick film directed by Georges Méliès.

 Production

 In the summer of 1899, Georges Méliès and his family took a vacation on the coast of Normandy.
 During the vacation, Méliès made three short actuality films: Bird's-Eye View of St. Helier (Jersey), Steamer Entering the Harbor of Jersey, and Passengers Landing at Harbor of Granville.
 He also filmed the open sea, to use as a backdrop for multiple exposure effects for two fiction films: Neptune and Amphitrite and Christ Walking on the Water.

 Christ Walking on the Water was based on the story told in Mark 6:45-52.
 The film was Méliès's second film based on religious themes; the first was The Temptation of Saint Anthony, made the previous year.

 Themes

 The film depicted Christ in a simple storytelling fashion, emphasizing his magician-like qualities and the dramatic effect of the superhuman miracle.
 Méliès was not the only early filmmaker to favor this uncomplicated Christology; the religious films of the Lumière brothers use a similarly straightforward approach.